5cover/argc/README.md

 argc - print the number of arguments passed.
 That's it. ~~Seriously, why doesn't this already exist?~~

+## Synopsis

+`argc ARGUMENT...`

+## Description

+Prints the number of command-line arguments passed to the program in base 10, followed by a newline.

+The traditional `--help` and `--version` arguments aren't supported, in order to ensure seamless argument counting.

 ## Installation

 To build and install `argc` manually: